zerotier/ZeroTierOne/netconf-service/redis-schema.md

 - R infrastructure :: if true, network can't be deleted through API or web UI
 - M private :: if true, network requires authentication
 - R creationTime :: timestamp of network creation
-- M etherTypes :: comma-delimited list of *hexadecimal* integers indicating Ethernet types permitted on network
+- M etherTypes :: comma-delimited list of integers indicating Ethernet types permitted on network
 - M enableBroadcast :: if true, ff:ff:ff:ff:ff:ff is enabled network-wide
 - M v4AssignMode :: 'none' (or null/empty/etc.), 'zt', 'dhcp'
 - M v4AssignPool :: network/bits from which to assign IPs
 - M v6AssignMode :: 'none' (or null/empty/etc.), 'zt', 'v6native', 'dhcp6'
 - M v6AssignPool :: network/bits from which to assign IPs
 - M allowPassiveBridging :: if true, allow passive bridging
+- M multicastAlgorithm :: currently only 'p5' is valid, or empty/missing for default
+- M p5MulticastPrefixBits :: P5 multicast algorithm: prefix bits, 1-8 or 0 for default
+- M p5MulticastDepth :: P5 multicast algorithm: depth (TTL) in or 0 for default
+- M multicastRates :: packed JSON containing multicast rates (see below)
 - M subscriptions :: comma-delimited list of subscriptions for this network
 - M ui :: arbitrary field that can be used by the UI to store stuff

+Multicast rates are encoded as a JSON document.
+Each key is a multicast group in "MAC/ADI" format (e.g. *ff:ff:ff:ff:ff:ff/0*), and each value is a comma-delimited tuple of hex integer values: preload, max balance, and rate of accrual in bytes per second.
+An entry for *0* (or *0/0* or *00:00:00:00:00:00/0*) indicates the default setting for all unspecified multicast groups.
+Setting a rate limit like *ffffffff,ffffffff,ffffffff* as default will effectively turn off rate limits.

 ### zt1:network:\<nwid\>:member:\<address\>:~